spadr/Canaspad_ESP32_Library/README.md

 # Architecture

-# What is a tube and element?
+# What is a Tube and Film?

 # Installation
 1. Register with your email address and password at canaspad.com